 Internal Monologue

-A character’s inner thoughts provide direct access to their psyche, revealing fears, hopes, and contradictions.
+A character’s inner thoughts provide direct access to their psyche; they expose fears, hopes, and contradictions.
 In Mrs. Dalloway (1925), Virginia Woolf’s stream-of-consciousness technique delves deeply into Clarissa Dalloway’s internal struggles.

 Physical Descriptions

-While more common in classic literature, physical descriptions can symbolize a character’s nature.
-For example, Frankenstein’s monster is described as grotesque, mirroring his outsider status.
+Though more frequent in classic literature, physical descriptions often serve as symbolic reflections of a character’s nature.
+For example, Frankenstein’s monster is portrayed as grotesque, a detail that underscores his role as an outcast.

 Narrative Perspective